JanKXSKI/Concord/README.md

 ### Outputs

 Output nodes can be queried for their values from outside the model and define the pattern that is computed from the random variables and the parameters.
+Outputs corresponding to columns in a pattern must follow the following naming convention: *track/type:index*, where *track* is the name of a track in the pattern, *type* is one of the column types discussed above, and *index* is a non-negative integer denoting a channel within the track.
+The *:index* part of the name is optional, an index of 0 is assumed if it is missing.
+An example of a valid output name for a column in a pattern is: *Piano/Notes:1*, which assigns the values of the output to the note column of channel *1* of the *Piano* track.

 Any transformers involved in computing the output values do not affect sampling performance, since outputs are only evaluated when needed.
 When creating probabilistic models of symbolic music, it is useful to consider a reduced representation, like scale degrees instead of MIDI note numbers.
 The transformation from the reduced space to symbolic music that can be played back with a sound generator does not affect sampling performance if no factor relies on the output pattern data.
 Output nodes have a *Display Output* property that can be used to show the computed values when sampling a variation inside the editor, which can be a useful tool for debugging and sanity checks.

 ### Composites